 What should I do if someone is using the machine I booked?

-If a part is taking up large print times and is not booked appropriately the assistants will cancel the print.
-Technically, if you have the machine booked it is your machine and you can cancel.
-However, if you are not present after 15 minutes from your start time, we usually say it is free.
+Technically, if you have booked the machine it is yours and you can cancel any intruding print.
+However, if you are not present after 15 minutes after your start time, we usually claim that it’s free.
 Common decency applies.